xumi1993/seispy-doc.post/source/usage/ccp.md

 stack_sta_list = /Users/xumj/Researches/NETibet/Ordos_Process/sta_L5.lst

 # Path to 1D velocity model
-# If it's empty, useing IASP91 model
+# If it's empty, the IASP91 model will be used in time-to-depth conversion
 velmod =

 [bin]